Installing the BMC CMDB Extensions to enable integration with Atrium CMDB

 Server-Plugin-Default-Timeoutto 600 seconds and enable unqualified search in the Server Information page of AR Server.

-Ensure that you have installed the following applications on the Remedy Action Request System server:
+Ensure that you have installed Atrium Core on the Remedy Action Request System server.
+To install Atrium CMDB, see the online documentation for BMC Atrium Core.

 - For a successful installation, ensure that your system has a minimum of 3 GB of free memory.
 If this requirement is not met, importing workflows to Atrium CMDB may fail.